lhindman/cs121-lab02/README.md

 ### Problem Description
 Write an application that reads three integers and prints their average.
 ### Implementation Guide
-1. Expanded the folder named A2-AverageOfThree and create a new file named AverageOfThree.java
+1. Expand the folder named A2-AverageOfThree and create a new file named AverageOfThree.java
 2. Design a program to satisfy the requirements in the Problem Description and enter the program code in AverageOfThree.java
 3. Test the program using the run link above the main method
 4. Commit the changes to your local repository with a message stating that Activity 2 is completed.